Programs Of Study

 The Drafting program at UACCM examines a wide range of drafting and design experiences to better prepare students for entry-level positions in the drafting industry.
 The program introduces students to the drafting profession, principles, and the technology used within the different drafting fields.
-Throughout the program, students learn and work with the computer-aided drafting and 3-D modeling programs AutoCAD, Inventor Professional, and Revit Architecture.
-Students gain experience in residential and structural drafting, machine drafting, and pre-engineering drafting through the creation of realistic projects.
-The drafting program curriculum includes the study of design concepts and sustainability theories to gives students an edge in today's workplace.
+Throughout the program, students learn and work with the following computer-aided drafting and 3-D modeling programs: AutoCAD, Inventor Professional, Revit Suite, and SDS/2.
+Students learn basic techniques for residential and commercial drafting, structural steel drafting, machine and mechanical drafting, and engineering drafting.
+Realistic projects and working with clients are incorporated into the semester projects.
+The Drafting program curriculum includes the study of design concepts and sustainability theories to give students an edge in today’s workplace.

 EARLY CHILDHOOD DEVELOPMENT

-The Early Childhood Development program combines classroom study and field experience with children birth to 8-years of age.
+The Early Childhood Development (ECD) program combines classroom study and field experience with children from birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.

 EMERGENCY MEDICAL TECHNICIAN

-The EMT 1008 course taught in the Emergency Medical Technician program is an introduction to the study of emergency medical services and the basic principles, procedures, and techniques of pre-hospital emergency care.
-Course content includes medical/legal/ethical topics, patient assessment, medical and traumatic injuries, emergencies with emphasis on life-threatening conditions, airway and ventilation skills, cardiopulmonary resuscitation, and spinal immobilization and splinting.
+The EMT 1008 course offered in the Emergency Medical Technician program is an introduction to the study of emergency medical services and the basic principles, procedures, and techniques of pre-hospital emergency care.
+Course content includes medical, legal, and ethical topics; patient assessment; medical and traumatic injuries; emergencies with emphasis on life-threatening conditions; airway and ventilation skills; cardiopulmonary resuscitation; and spinal immobilization and splinting.

 UACCM is authorized to award an Associate of Arts in General Education degree.
 The A.A. in General Education degree provides a foundation to prepare students for a bachelor's degree program.
 A student's advisor can help select courses for focus areas in art, history, psychology, secondary education, etc. Only the listing of Associate of Arts in General Education will appear on the transcript and diploma